 More than 450 undergraduate and graduate students are enrolled at the internationally-recognized veterinary college that includes a veterinary medical centre, a provincial diagnostic laboratory and large-scale research facilities.
 The WCVM is part of the University of Saskatchewan campus, located along the banks of the South Saskatchewan River in Saskatoon, Saskatchewan.

 Each year, up to 78 students begin the four-year Doctor of Veterinary Medicine (DVM) program.
-Based on an interprovincial agreement with Canada's four western provinces, WCVM accepts an allotted number of applicants from British Columbia, Alberta, Saskatchewan and Manitoba.
+Based on an interprovincial agreement with three western provinces, WCVM accepts an allotted number of applicants from British Columbia, Saskatchewan and Manitoba.
 The college also considers applicants from the Yukon, Northwest Territories and Nunavut.

 WCVM Dean's Group